What is a Ground Lease (Pros and Cons)

 Advantages of Ground Leasing

-Pros of Ground Leasing for Investors
+Pros for Investors (Developers)

-Pros of Ground Leasing for Landowners
+Pros for Landowners

 Disadvantages of Ground Leasing

-Cons of Ground Leasing for Investors
+Cons for Investors (Developers)

 Wrapping Up